CaiNiaoJian/A-Python-based-big-data-visualization-project/rbdata/README.md

 - "xx" means not recorded, which can be deleted and processed as NULL or recorded as 0.
 In future real-time change operations, maintain the data from previous columns without making changes or assignments

 ## To be continued

+## Based on information released from White House with detailed information about the trade between US and the rest of countries.
+- You will find the relevant information for each country, including Exports, Imports and Deficit (or surplus).

+- Version 2 includes population (if data is available).
+Figures gathered from https://datahub.io/core/population